 A component shall be capable of operation without cracking, breaking, or leaking when tested according to the following procedure:

-a) Assemble the connections of the component, leak-tight to an appropriate mating connection or connections, representative of design intent.
+Assemble the connections of the component, leak-tight to an appropriate mating connection or connections, representative of design intent.
 After assembly, the length of the inlet tubing shall be greater than 300 mm (see Fig. 1);

-b) The outlet connection shall be rigidly supported, 25 mm from the component outlet, except in the following cases:
+The outlet connection shall be rigidly supported, 25 mm from the component outlet, except in the following cases:

-1) If the component has an integral mounting means independent of the inlet and outlet connections, the component shall be mounted using the integral mounting means specified by the manufacturers; and
+If the component has an integral mounting means independent of the inlet and outlet connections, the component shall be mounted using the integral mounting means specified by the manufacturers;

-2) If the component is intended to be mounted by either the integral mounting means or the component outlet, the mounting means that produces the most severe test condition shall be used.
+If the component is intended to be mounted by either the integral mounting means or the component outlet, the mounting means that produces the most severe test condition shall be used;

-c) Check this assembly for leaks prior to subjecting it to ‘d)’;
+Check this assembly for leaks prior to subjecting it to ‘d)’;

-d) With the component in the closed position, pressurize the system to 5 kPa (50 mbar) and apply a force according to Table 1, 300 mm from the inlet, maintaining it for 15 min.
+With the component in the closed position, pressurize the system to 5 kPa (50 mbar) and apply a force according to Table 1, 300 mm from the inlet, maintaining it for 15 min.
 Without removing the force, check the component for leakage, in accordance with the test method given in 6, at room temperature;

 NOTE — Depending on how this test is performed raising the load to compensate buoyancy could be necessary.

-e) Conduct the procedure as mentioned in ‘d)’ four times, rotating the component 90° around the horizontal axis between each test.
+Conduct the procedure as mentioned in ‘d)’ four times, rotating the component 90° around the horizontal axis between each test.
 Between tests, open and close (if applicable) the component three times with the bending moment removed; and

-f) At the completion of the above tests, remove the component and examine it for deformation; then subject it to the leakage test according to 6.
+At the completion of the above tests, remove the component and examine it for deformation; then subject it to the leakage test according to 6.

 Table 1 Bending Moment Test Force

+(Clause 8)